imroc/req/README.md

 */

-// Customize dump settings with predefined convenience settings. client.EnableDumpOnlyHeader(). // Only dump the header of request and response
+// Customize dump settings with predefined convenience settings. client.EnableDumpAllWithoutBody(). // Only dump the header of request and response
-    EnableDumpAsync(). // Dump asynchronously to improve performance EnableDumpToFile("reqdump.log") // Dump to file without printing it out
+    EnableDumpAllAsync(). // Dump asynchronously to improve performance EnableDumpAllToFile("reqdump.log") // Dump to file without printing it out
 // Send request to see the content that have been dumpped client.R().Get(url)